(This story was originally published in 2014.)

 Gene Boyce, Walker Nolan and Lacy Presnell III served as attorneys or investigators on the staff of the Watergate Committee, officially the Senate Select Committee on Presidential Campaign Activities, in the summer of 1973.
-John “Jack” Caulfield, a Nixon security aide and former Wake Forest basketball player, got caught up in the scandal when he passed a secret clemency offer to one of the Watergate burglars.
+John “Jack” Caulfield, a Nixon security aide and former Wake Forest basketball player, found himself being grilled by that committee after he offered a secret clemency deal to one of the Watergate burglars.

 Boyce (’54, JD ’56, P ’79, ’81, ’89) was an assistant majority counsel on the committee and the lead investigator on the team that interviewed former White House aide Alexander Butterfield.
 Butterfield dropped a bombshell when he revealed that there was a secret audiotaping system in the White House.
 Boyce, now a prominent attorney in Raleigh, North Carolina, thought the tapes would prove that Nixon wasn’t involved in the Watergate cover-up.